alejolp/aprender-programacion/README.md

 Libros:

  - Database Design for Mere Mortals: A Hands-On Guide to Relational Database Design, Hernandez Michael.
+ - Database design and relational theory: normal forms and all that jazz, Date C J.
+ - Database system concepts, Silberschatz.
+ - An advanced course in database systems: beyond relational databases, by Dietrich, Urban.

 # Pruebas y testing